-There were many things I wanted to see on my trip to Berlin, but only one thing was absolutely must.
+There were many things I wanted to see on my trip to Berlin, but only one thing was an absolute must.
 Of course, it was the East Side Gallery.
 This interesting part of the wall is a powerful reminder of the history of Berlin.
-This open-air art gallery is the longest continuing section of the Berlin Wall, which still exists.
+This open-air art gallery is the longest continuous section of the Berlin Wall, which still exists.
 Once a symbol of division and war this part of the original Berlin Wall has become a symbol of unity, freedom, and creative expression.

-After the fall of the wall, the Germans invited artists from from all around the world to paint murals.
+After the fall of the wall, the Germans invited artists from all around the world to paint murals.
 A total of 118 artists from 21 countries began painting the East Side Gallery.
 One of the most famous paintings is the kiss of Leonid Brezhnev and Erich Honecker.
 It is located in Mühlenstraße street in Friedrichshain-Kreuzberg and is about 1.3 kilometers long.
-It is difficult today to believe that this lively wall was once a gray wall that divided the city.
+It is difficult today to believe that this lively wall was once a grey wall that divided the city.

 Today the East Side Gallary brings together people from all over the world.
 And not in a small number.
 The East Side Gallery is visited by 3 million people each year.
-Although you never forget the darkness of the Wall, the people you see and the people you meet during visit the East Side gallery are a full smile and a good mood.
+Although you never forget the darkness of the Wall, the people you see and the people you meet during a visit the East Side Gallery are a full smile and a good mood.
 I hope you will recognize that this wall can be a symbol of hope and peace.
 Also, Berlin is full of graffiti and if you are a fan of this type of art don’t miss to visit the Haus Schwarzenberg (more information here).

 The easiest way to get from the city center is with the S-Bahn train to the station Warschauer Straße.
 Behind the wall is the River Spree.
-Also, during the walks along the river you will be attracted to the most beautiful bridge in Berlin connecting the west and east sides, the Oberbaum Bridge.
+Also, during the walks along the river, you will be attracted to the most beautiful bridge in Berlin connecting the west and east sides, the Oberbaum Bridge.

 The Cold War Sites in Berlin